LucianoCirino/MHWI-LedgeLBG/README.md

 <br>

 ## Available Ledge Light Bowguns
-Below is a hand-picked selection the most effective Ledge Light Bowguns for the different types of ammos.
+Below is a hand-picked selection the most effective Ledge Light Bowguns for the different types of raw ammos.
 >note: For LLBG, you should never equip any custom mods that affect your recoil or reload stats!

 ### Accursed Fire